InternLM/HuixiangDou/docs/en/doc_full_dev.md

 1. Use higher accuracy local LLM

-   Adjust the `llm.local` model in config.ini to others, seed [opencompass leaderboard](https://rank.opencompass.org.cn/leaderboard-llm).
+   Adjust the `llm.local` model in config.ini to others, see [opencompass leaderboard](https://rank.opencompass.org.cn/leaderboard-llm).

    This option has a significant effect.